Jojoooo1/spring-boot-api/README.md

 ## Introduction

-Welcome to the API Documentation for the SaaS Base Project—a powerful foundation to help developers in building secure, resilient and robust SaaS applications.
-The project offers a collection of APIs, categorized into essential components of a Saas business.
+Welcome to the API Documentation of the SaaS Base Project—a powerful foundation to help developers build a secure, resilient and robust SaaS applications.
+It is built with a strong focus on security and performance, following best practices and organized into essential components of a SaaS business.

-The main objective of this project is to exemplify best practices, presenting a refined architecture, and recommending efficient implementation strategies commonly observed in SaaS landscape.
-By leveraging this project as a starting point, developers can significantly expedite their development process, enabling them to focus on tailoring business logic and features specific to their applications.
+The main objective of this project is to showcase industry-standard practices, presenting a refined architecture, and suggesting efficient implementation strategies commonly observed in the SaaS landscape.
+By leveraging this project as a starting point, developers can significantly improve their development process, enabling them to focus on tailoring business logic and incorporating application-specific features.

-This documentation, provide a comprehensive details on the various endpoints, each catering different aspects of a SaaS application:
+This documentation, provide a comprehensive details on the various endpoints, each addressing different aspects of a SaaS application:

 - **Platform**: API dedicated to client-facing applications, typically accessed through frontend interfaces or mobile applications.
-Alternatively, it can be consumed through API calls, tailored to the client's needs and the service provided.
+Alternatively, it can be consumed through API calls, tailored to the client's needs and service provided.
 - **Back Office**: Streamlines operation and support applications that are vital for operational functionalities.
 - **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless